deliteser112/eclipse-platform-releng-buildtools/docs/authentication-framework.md

 Likewise, other pages of the registrar console have a user policy of `PUBLIC`, meaning that any logged-in user can access the page.
 However, the code then looks up the user to make sure he or she is associated with a registrar.
+Admins can be granted permission to the registrar console by configuring a special registrar for internal admin use, using the `registryAdminClientId` setting.
+See the [global configuration guide](./configuration.md#global-configuration) for more details.

 Also note that the user policy only applies when there is actually a user.
 Some actions can be executed either by an admin user or by an internal request coming